 The financial crisis of 2008 reaffirmed the importance of real estate and its impact on the global economy.
 According to one study, the cost of the financial crisis to the U.S. economy alone exceeded $22 trillion.
 Millions of Americans lost their jobs, their savings, and their homes.

 Understanding real estate investment and capital markets is critical for our economy and our communities.
 Investments and markets in real estate, coupled with sound public policy, promote economic growth and help to prevent future crises, whether in commercial real estate, residential real estate, banking or the macroeconomy.

-The Fitzgerald Institute for Real Estate supports theoretical, empirical, and experimental research in real estate investment and capital markets, with an emphasis on interdisciplinary scholarship and data-informed decision-making.
+The Fitzgerald Institute for Real Estate supports theoretical, empirical, and experimental research in real estate investment and capital markets, with an emphasis on multidisciplinary scholarship and data-informed decision-making.

-Schultz recently published "Transparency and dealer networks: Evidence from the initiation of post-trade reporting in the mortgage backed security market" (with Zhaogang Song) in the Journal of Financial Economics.
+Schultz published "Transparency and dealer networks: Evidence from the initiation of post-trade reporting in the mortgage backed security market" (with Zhaogang Song) (2019) in the Journal of Financial Economics.

 We examine the introduction of mandatory post-trade reporting in the To-Be-Announced mortgage-backed securities market.
 With post-trade reporting, trading costs fell for institutional investors.
 Trading costs declined more for investors’ trades with peripheral dealers than for their trades with core dealers.
 Peripheral dealers’ market share dropped after the introduction of post-trade reporting, suggesting that opacity was protecting inefficient high-cost dealers.
 Interdealer trades and volume declined as transparency made it easier to find natural counterparties.
 Relationships between dealers became less important and, after controlling for the number of trades, dealers used more counterparties in interdealer trades.